-Thomas is an AJET Associate Editor, an editorial board member of BJET, RLT and IJMBL, and the coordinator of the Ascilite Mobile Learning Special Interest Group.
+Thomas is an AJET Associate Editor, an editorial board member of BJET, RLT, EdeR, and IJMBL, and the coordinator of the Ascilite Mobile Learning Special Interest Group.
 He is a regular reviewer for a number of educational technology journals including: AJET, CHB, IJMBL, JCHE, UAIS, and TLT.

 Support for elearning and learning technologies for Unitec teaching staff, pushing the boundaries of educational technology for enhancing teaching and learning at Unitec.
 Development of eLearning strategy integrating : SOTL, communities of practice for professional development, mobile learning, and worked with ITS to deploy a campus WiFi infrastructure.